“We keep moving forward, opening new doors, and doing new things, because we're curious and curiosity keeps leading us down new paths.” – Walt Disney

 Once our group had reunited, we entered Museo Trappeto Maratea, an old underground olive mill built inside a natural grotto.

 The most impressive feature was the giant wooden presses built into the limestone walls.
-The rest of the grotto showcased old agricultural tools and machines.
+The rest of the cave showcased old agricultural tools and machines.

 High up on one of the walls, a quote caught our collective attention, “What is not eternal is nothing.”